CS 1550: Introduction to Operating Systems

 The purpose of this course is to understand and use the basic concepts of operating systems, common to most computer systems, which interfaces the machine with the programmer.
 In particular, this class is meant to introduce processes such as the processing unit, process management, synchronization, memory management and I/O management.

 The successful student will be able to understand the basic components of a computer operating system, and the interactions among the various components.
 The course will cover an introduction on the policies for scheduling, deadlocks, memory management, synchronization, and file systems.
-The students will implement solutions via C/C++ programs, and through NACHOS (Check out the SALSA tutorial).
+The students will implement solutions via programs using Unix/Linux.

 Grading

-• There will be assignemnts and pop quizzes throughout the term.
-These will be worth 10% of your final grade.
+• There will be online TopHat or Canvas questions and quizzes throughout the term.
+These will be worth 15% of your final grade. (drop lowest 10% of grades for calculating your quiz average)

 Programming Assignments

 The programming assignments are an important component of the course.
-If all goes as planned, you will be implementing several components of an operating system kernel running atop a simulated DLX processor.
-While it would be ideal to work on an actual operating system, circumstances make that impractical (and an operating system, unlike a compiler, really is too complex to write our own from scratch).
+If all goes as planned, you will be implementing several components of an operating system kernel, namely synchronization, scheduling, memory management, and file system.

 The programming assignments will be evaluated on several factors: